cki-project/skt-archived/README.md

 * `publish`
     - Publish (copy) the kernel tarball, configuration, and build information to the specified location, generating their resulting URLs, using the specified "publisher".
-Only "cp" and "scp" pusblishers are supported at the moment.
+Only "cp" and "scp" publishers are supported at the moment.
 This command expects `build` command to have completed succesfully.
 * `run`